 Alternative pricing arrangements may be requested and will be a matter for agreement between the agency and panel firm.
 The Panel rules govern whether competitive quotes must be obtained.
 The process is covered in clauses 6 to 8 of the Deed.
 The firm will provide an estimate or project outline, as requested.
 Instructions should be provided using the Legal services order form [word 37KB].

-Questions about using the panel should be directed initially to agency contract managers (list available soon).
-The agency contract manager will contact the Panel Manager if necessary.
+Questions about using the panel should be directed initially to the agency contract manager.
+The agency contract manager will contact the Relationship Partner if necessary.

 Core Legal Work is excluded from the scope of the Panel in accordance with Premier's Memorandum 2016-04 NSW Government Core Legal Work Guidelines (the revised Guidelines replace the previous PM1995-39 Arrangements for Seeking Legal Advice from the Crown Solicitor's Office).